 Cabbages are dismissed, or at least overlooked, because they have an exceptional capacity for smelling awful – and they do rot spectacularly.
 Just drive by a swampy field of unpicked cabbages (shameful food waste that it is) or visit a hospital at supper time.
 Boiled cabbage offends – before and after you eat it.
 Sorry, I blame the Brits again.
 Who else can mess up a veg so well?
 I know they know better now, but the reputation is made.
-Be grateful other cultures have done their bit to obliterate this part of Canadian food history (stir fry, cabbage rolls, borscht).
+Be grateful other cultures have done their bit to obliterate this part of Canadian food history (stir fry, cabbage rolls, borscht, or the recipe at the end).

 Cabbage is really good for fermenting, a complex process that you expect (even need) to smell bad.
 Koreans have a special fridge for their kimchi (truly remarkable photos, btw), which use many kinds of cabbage.
 These fridges ostensibly manage temperature control but I figure it’s to contain the wild smell.
 I’ve already explained the stink juice that is sauerkraut making.